Damaris film resources: Engaging with film, enriching lives

 For community groups, our free resources provide not only fun activities, but also the chance to talk about the themes and issues raised by films.
 Community groups of all kinds can use Damaris resources to meet their own vision and aims, and be enriched by what we have to offer.

-Material to use with a cinema trip or DVD watching: free downloadable leader’s guide with discussion, film clips, exclusive interviews with the stars of film.
+Material to use with DVD watching: free downloadable leader’s guide with discussion, film clips, exclusive interviews with the stars of film.
 A variety of resources and layouts for different films – some have extensive resources (e.g. Second Best Exotic Marigold Hotel) with 20 or so pages which include instructions and publicity for putting on a group film event.
-Always up to date.
-List of current and archive include: Risen, The Theory of Everything, Exodus:Gods and Kings, Nativity 3, Noah, 12 years a slave, About Time, Flight, Les Misérables.
+List of archive films include: Risen, The Theory of Everything, Exodus:Gods and Kings, Nativity 3, Noah, 12 years a slave, About Time, Flight, Les Misérables.
 Life of Pi . . .

 Making the Most of this Film includes: